Skip links

 • Licensing and monitoring

-Key Objectives Of The Drugs And Cosmetics Act, 1940
+What Are The Objectives Of The Drugs and Cosmetics Act, 1940

 The main objective of the Act is to ensure the safety, efficacy, and quality of drugs and cosmetics available to the public.
 Below, we have provided you with detailed information regarding the purposes of the Drugs and Cosmetics Act: